There are a number of Christian concepts being imitated by secular religion.

 - Secular toleration is not even a pale shadow of Christian toleration.
 It wishes to debar Christians from the political process.

 - Secular swearing is part of the language battle to demean Christian terminology.

 - Secular debate has its own secular censorship.
-Sensitivity readers are shutting down publishing choices and are worse than the Roman Catholic Index of Forbidden Books, which banned reading books which had been already published, whereas these new thought police want to stop contrary ideas being published in the first place.
+Sensitivity readers are shutting down publishing choices and are worse than the Roman Catholic Index of Forbidden Books, which banned reading books which had been already published, whereas this new thought police want to stop contrary ideas being published in the first place.
 Secular cultural warfare is very different from Christian warfare against sin.
 It also bans topics and boycotts speakers from university campuses, called deplatforming or ‘no platforming’.